For some footballers, the journey to the top can be a long and arduous one.

 Henry, who Wenger converted into a centre-forward, would not look back once bagging his first goal, and today the Frenchman remains their greatest-ever scorer, having registered 228 strikes across 376 matches.
 But according to the man himself, after four difficult months in English football’s top flight, Henry “literally had to go back to school and be re-taught everything about the art of striking.”

 An impressive showing for Croatia at Euro 2012, particularly against Spain, convinced Real Madrid to nab the controlling midfielder from Spurs, which set them back a reported £30m transfer fee.

 His tentative start saw Marca readers vote him the worst signing of that year, which is amazing to think now considering what Modric has since achieved and the important role he’s played for both club and country.
-Such has been the Croat’s influence in the Spanish capital that he has helped Los Blancos clinch four Champions League titles, while his exploits over the summer of 2018 saw Croatia reach the World Cup final.
+Such has been the Croat’s influence in the Spanish capital, that he has helped Los Blancos clinch five Champions League titles, three La Ligas and two Copa del Rey crowns – while his exploits over the summer of 2018 saw Croatia reach the World Cup final.
 He also managed to cap off a memorable 2018 by winning the highly-coveted Ballon d’Or accolade.

 3. David de Gea (Man Utd)

 Eyebrows were raised when Manchester United made David de Gea the successor to Edwin van der Sar and his early performances, notably a vulnerability in dealing with crosses, appeared to justify all criticism.

 “His first six months were horrendous,” said his former goalkeeping coach Eric Steele in an interview with United We Stand, a Manchester United fanzine, in 2014.

 “We worked with him on and off the field to make him more powerful.
 We changed his lifestyle.
 He would finish training and want to go home.
 When I told him to come back in the afternoon he’d ask, ‘Why?’